sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-2/Program-Control.md

 cmovle src dest
 ```

-The above translates to "If the previous instruction satifies to less than or equal to, move `src` to `dest`".
+The above translates to "If the previous instruction satifies less than or equal to, move `src` to `dest`".
 This can be done in C:

 ```c
 result = then_expr;